-There are four types of coupons (see below).
-When a coupon expires, it will no longer affect the price displayed to the user.
-However, if the student purchases after clicking your coupon link, you will still be credited with the sale.
+Please note: When a coupon expires, it becomes a referral link.
+So, it will no longer affect the price displayed to the user.
+However, if the student purchases within 24 hours of clicking your expired coupon link, you will still be credited with the sale.

 Current best price